 Big Brother Bully: Johnny in the remake.
 He bullies Barbra in the car on the way to the cemetery and doesn't stop when they get there.
 In the original he is more whiny and teasing than actually malevolent.

-The (first) remake by Tom Savini.
-Barbra survives, but Ben doesn't.
+Bittersweet Ending: In the (first) remake by Tom Savini, Barbra survives, but Ben doesn't.
 Harry also survives, but Barbra immediately executes him.
 Barbra's faith in humanity has been completely destroyed, causing her to say in regards to the dead, "We're them.
 We're them, and they're us."

 Black Dude Dies First: Inverted — the black dude becomes the last man standing in the end...well, until he gets shot by the rednecks.